duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/32-operation-safety.md

 #### Case Study: The Midair Collision in 2009

 There was a collision between a private airplane and a sightseeing helicopter over Manhattan.
-The result was 9 deaths, of tourists and the people on the airplane.
+The result was 9 deaths.

 There were several causes that contributed to this:

 1) The limitations of the see and avoid concept:

 9 seconds before collision, the helicopter was not seen from the airplane.